tidyverse/purrr/revdep/cran.md

 ## revdepcheck results

-We checked 1373 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1397 reverse dependencies (1392 from CRAN + 5 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 31 new problems
+ * We saw 59 new problems
  * We failed to check 7 packages

 Issues with CRAN packages are summarised below.